Voigtländer Prominent: "Miniature" Prominent 35mm

 The "miniature" Prominent which takes 135 film was introduced in 1952 and produced until 1958, when it was succeeded by the ProminenT II, which was produced until 1960.
 The original Prominent (135) included numerous detail improvements over its production run, mainly to minor items including the inclusion of strap lugs and a film reminder on the baseplate with later models; the Prominent II has a distinctive, larger Albada-type viewfinder and square rangefinder window, while the original Prominent has a smaller, rectangular viewfinder and round rangefinder window, although the camera bodies are basically the same.
 The earliest Prominent (135) has a Synchro-Compur shutter with a top speed of 1/400 sec, which was updated to 1/500 sec within a year.

 Operation

 Exposure (aperture and shutter speed) are set on the lens, while focus is set using a knob on the top deck, operated by the photographer's left hand.

 Lenses

 The primary normal lenses were branded Ultron and Nokton; both lens types were designed by Albrecht Tronnier.
 Stephen Gandy notes the "Nokton was one of the very best fast lenses of the 50's, even a good performer by today's standards."
+A simpler Tessar-based Color-Skopar lens designed by Tronnier was available as well.

-The initial set of accessory lenses, the Ultragon wide-angle and the Telomar telephoto, were each attached to a reflex housing to assist focus; the Telomar also was designed by Tronnier.
+The initial set of accessory lenses, the Ultragon wide-angle and the Telomar telephoto, were each attached to a reflex housing to assist focus; the Telomar was designed by Tronnier.
+Tronnier also designed three later accessory lenses, the Skoparon wide-angle and Dynaron & Super Dynaron telephotos, all of which coupled directly to the body without a reflex housing.